Kelson-Liu/C-Language-Practice/README.md

 # BJUT
-codes during stduy at BJUT
+There are codes during stduy at BJUT